argoproj/argo-cd/docs/proposals/respect-rbac-for-resource-exclusions.md

 ### Implementation decision

-It was decided that we will go with approach 3 from the above list, but we shall provide 2 boolean configurations options to users :
+It was decided that we will go with approach 3 from the above list, but instead of a boolean flag we will have the `resource.respectRBAC` take 3 configuration options for the users :
-   - `resource.respectRBAC.strict` : This will perform both the checks i.e. whether the list call response is forbidden/unauthorized and if it is make the `SelfSubjectAccessReview` call to confirm.
+   - `strict` : This will perform both the checks i.e. whether the list call response is forbidden/unauthorized and if it is make the `SelfSubjectAccessReview` call to confirm.
-   - `resource.respectRBAC.normal` : This will only check whether the list call response is forbidden/unauthorized and skip `SelfSubjectAccessReview` call.
+   - `normal` : This will only check whether the list call response is forbidden/unauthorized and skip `SelfSubjectAccessReview` call.

-NOTE: `strict` has higher priority so irrespective of the status of `normal` if strict is set to true strict mode will be used.
+   - unset/empty : This will disable the feature and controller will continue to monitor all resources.

+NOTE: By default `resource.respectRBAC` will be unset or `""` which disables the feature

 Users who are okay with an increase in kube api server calls can opt for strict option while users who are concerned with higher api calls can compromise on the accuracy and opt for the normal option.